haiwera-silk-cd/magento-devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 5.16.
 If a method uses system resources (such as files, sockets, streams, 等.), the code MUST be wrapped with a `try` block and the corresponding `finally` block.
 In the `finally` sections, all resources SHOULD be properly released.

-5.17. `LocalizedException` SHOULD only be thrown in the Presentation layer (Controllers, Blocks).
+5.17. `LocalizedException` SHOULD only be thrown in the 表示层 (Controllers, Blocks).

 ## 6. Application layers